omarmohamed15/U-Trans-Foundation-For-Seismic-Waveform-Representation/README.md

     └── TXED/
 ```

-4. Run the script inside the `data/` folder to merge them.
+4. Run the notebook inside the `data/` folder to merge them.

-The script generates a unified HDF5 file:
+This generates a unified HDF5 file:

 ```
 DataCollected
 ```

-This file standardizes waveform shape to:
+All waveforms are standardized to:

 ```
 (6000, 3)
 ```

-and harmonizes metadata across datasets.

 The combined dataset is used for: